-- -- The US has utilized its technology advantage, especially its capability for miniaturization, for extensive MIRVson ICBMs and SLBMs.
-The Soviets have built much larger missiles, of lesser quality than the US missiles, but they have the potential for a larger number of MIRVs and the throw weight of their forces is much greater in ICBMs, while we have much greater bomber pay loads. - -- We can, of course, double the yield of the Minuteman warhead without any other changes to the system. - -- In the category of heavy bombers, the Soviets have not built a new one since the late 1950s.
-We have not only a technological lead over the Soviets, which will grow as the B-l enters the inventory, but also a significant numerical advantage. - -- Our Trident submarine is a third generation missile submarine, which will carry a fifth generation missile (the generations being Polaris A-1, A-2, A-3, Poseidon, Trident I).
-The Soviets have not tested a MIRV for their SLBM, and Brezhnev has admitted in private they are significantly behind us in SLBM technology. - -- The Soviets have emphasized ICBMs.
+-- The US has utilized its technology advantage, especially its capability for miniaturization, for extensive MIRVson ICBMs and SLBMs.
+The Soviets have built much larger missiles, of lesser quality than the US missiles, but they have the potential for a larger number of MIRVs and the throw weight of their forces is much greater in ICBMs, while we have much greater bomber pay loads.

+-- We can, of course,

+- -- In the category of heavy bombers, the Soviets have not built a new one since the late 1950s.
+We have not only a technological lead over the Soviets, which will grow as the B-I enters the inventory, but also a significant numerical advantage. - -- Our Trident submarine is a third generation missile submarine, which will carry a fifth generation missile (the generations being The Soviets have not significantly behind us in SLBM technology.

+-- The Soviets have emphasized ICBMs.
 They make up in size and brute force what they lack in technology and sophistication.